-The DSL will be responsible for making referrals to CSCS and/or the police where necessary.
+The DSL will be responsible for:

+- Making referrals to children's social care services (CSCS) and/or the police where necessary. - Looking after the welfare of pupils involved in an allegation and ensuring they are not at risk.

 The LADO will provide advice and guidance to the school when considering allegations.
 Their role is not to investigate the allegation, but to ensure that an appropriate investigation is carried out.